datahub-project/datahub/docs/how/search-over-new-field.md

   }
 }'
 ```
+More on this is explained in [ES guides](https://www.elastic.co/guide/en/elasticsearch/reference/current/fielddata.html).

 ## 4. Modify index config, so that the new mapping is picked up next time
 If you want corp user search index to contain this new field `courses` next time docker containers are brought up, we need to add this field to [corpuser-index-config.json](../../docker/elasticsearch-setup/corpuser-index-config.json).